configcat/docs/website/docs/network-traffic.md

 Every time a client downloads the config JSON, it contributes to the overall Network Traffic.

 #### Frequency of changes in the `config JSON`
 The `config JSON` is cached on the ConfigCat CDN.
-If there is no change the ConfigCat CDN will reply with a `304 Not Modified` response.
-If there is a change the ConfigCat CDN will reply with a `200 OK` response and the new `config JSON` will be downloaded.
+If there is no change, the ConfigCat CDN will reply with a `304 Not Modified` response.
+If there is a change, the ConfigCat CDN will reply with a `200 OK` response and the new `config JSON` will be downloaded.

 ### Shared infrastructure